NexPlayer/NexPlayer_Android_Widevine/README.md

 	drmType = 2;
 }

-//  Specifies the decryption module to use:
+//  Specifies the decryption module to use.
+Sets a value for NEXPLAYER_PROPERTY_ENABLE_MEDIA_DRM:
-//          -1: HW decryption module.
+//          -drmType = 1: Using HW decryption module.
-//          -2: SW decryption module.
+//          -drmType = 2: Using SW decryption module.
+//  Despite of this, this is only a setter of the property and appropriate type of Widevine must be initialized.

 mNexPlayer.setProperties(NEXPLAYER_PROPERTY_ENABLE_MEDIA_DRM, drmType);